 - to disclose personal information collected for research purposes.

-It is an offence for us to:
+It is an offence for the IPC to:

 - offer to supply personal information that has been disclosed unlawfully

 - hinder the Privacy Commissioner or a staff member from doing their job.

 The PPIP Act also governs how NSW public sector agencies should manage personal information contained in public registers (Part 6 – Public Registers).

 The IPC neither holds nor maintains any public registers, so this section of the PPIP Act does not apply to us.

 The HRIP Act sets out how the IPC must manage health information.

 Health information is a more specific type of personal information and is defined in s6 of the HRIP Act.
 Health information can include information about a person’s physical or mental health, such as a psychological report, blood test, an X-ray, or even information about a person’s medical appointment.
 It can also include personal information that is collected to provide to a health service, such as a name and contact number on a medical record.